BurnOutTrader/fund-forge/README.md

 }
 ```

 It is easy to create and add indicators or custom candlestick types.
-Below we subscribe to an ATR indicator using Heikin Ashi candles
+Below we subscribe to an ATR indicator using Heikin Ashi candles.
+Indicators can also be set to keep a history, so you can call the last .index(0) objects without having to manually retain the history.
 ```rust
 fn example() {
   let heikin_atr_5 = IndicatorEnum::AverageTrueRange(